heuer/segno/docs/colorful-qrcodes.rst

 Sets the color of the dark modules of the format information.

-Micro QR Codes don't have any format information.

 .. image:: _static/colorful/format_dark.png
     :alt: Picture showing the dark format information modules